biesbjerg/ngx-translate-extract/README.md

   --sort, -s                  Sort strings in alphabetical order when saving
                                                       [boolean] [default: false]
   --clean, -c                 Remove obsolete strings when merging
                                                       [boolean] [default: false]
   --keys, -k                  Extract only the keys without their values
-                                                      [boolean] [default: false]
-  --verbose, -vb              Log all output to console
-                                                       [boolean] [default: true]
+                              (otherwise it prefills it with the existing text) [boolean] [default: false] --prefill, --pp             Fills extracted translation keys with this pattern instead of empty string     [string] [default: ""] --verbose, --vb             Log all output to console[boolean] [default: true]